PerrySmithMoss/Progressive-Overload/README.md

 # Progressive-Overload
-Web application which allows users to track their workouts
+Web application which allows users to track their workouts.

 ## Technologies
 * HTML, CSS, JavaScript